 - Construct - This model is a construct and is not a living model.

 - Sub-Cortex - The Behemoth's ranged weapons gain Powerful Attack as long as its 'S' system isn't crippled.
-(Powerful Attack - When boosting with this weapon, one Focus or Fury will boost both to hit and to damage.)
+(Powerful Attack - When attacking with this weapon, this model can spend 1 focus point to boost all attack and damage rolls for the attack.)

 2016.06 Mk2 to Mk3